-This project is the most advanced of the three, but it is also one of the most rewarding.
+This project is the most advanced of the three I created for my appearance on Fox9 Good Day, but it is also one of the most rewarding.
 It’s a wonderful way to repurpose damaged or incomplete vintage dishes that you love but can’t use as intended.

-I found a vintage snack plate and matching saucer featuring white roses.
+I found a vintage snack plate and matching saucer featuring white roses (which are my favorite!).
 The cup was broken and there were no additional pieces, but I loved the pattern and wanted to give these pieces a new life.

 Supplies Used

-You will need a vintage plate and saucer, a diamond drill bit designed for porcelain or stone, a drill, water, and cake plate hardware, which can be found online.
+You will need a vintage plate and saucer, a diamond drill bit designed for porcelain or stone, a drill, water, and cake plate hardware, which can be found on Amazon.

 How to Make a Two-Tier Jewelry Stand